 If a member of staff hears bad language directed at them or about them, the student must be removed from the classroom and placed in isolation (internal exclusion).
-In all cases a student who swears at a member of staff will be isolated within IEB or be excluded for a fixed term.
+In all cases a student who swears at a member of staff will be isolated within Damascus or be excluded for a fixed term.
 An investigation will determine the length of the exclusion / suspension.

-A student deliberately shouting bad language across the classroom so other pupils can hear will be removed from class and placed in isolation.
+A student deliberately shouting bad language across the classroom so other pupils can hear will be removed from class and placed in detention that night.

 Any form of verbal aggression towards a member of staff must be dealt with.
-Staff work on the principle 'Loud enough to be heard.....Loud enough to be punished'.
 Pupils are made aware that swearing will always be an issue which will result in disciplinary consequences even if unacceptable words are whispered to another student.